shortthefomo/Xahau-Dev-Contest/contest_submissions/shortthefomo-issuer-bridge/README.md

 # Xahau Issuer Hook and Evernode Bridge

 Basic idea, is to have a front end (not delivered here as this is a POC) that would allow a user on the network to scan a QR code.
-Which would then trigger these to bedeployed into the network.
+Which would then trigger these to be deployed into the network.
-1. createing them a new token
+1. creating them a new token
+2. attaching the hook to the issuer
-2. deploys a bridge for the token
+3. deploys a bridge for the token

+As users now move tokens from one network to the other, the hook controlls the issuance of new tokens into the network.
+Evertime value is returned to the issuer, it then reissues more tokens at the intervals defined on the hook and up to the supply cap set.
+Now to get users todo that interaction they are provided with a bridge.
+This allows them to move tokens from one network to the other, as this is a bi-directional bridge.

 ## Xahau Issuer Hook